-New visitors centre 25 years straight-line

-Furniture and equipment 20% declining balance

-Vehicle 5 years straight-line

-Computer equipment 55% declining balance
+New visitors centre Furniture and equipment Vehicle Computer equipment 25 years straight-line 20% declining balance 5 years straight-line 55% declining balance

-Computer software 100% declining balance

-Leasehold improvement 5 years straight-line

 2. SIGNIFICANT ACCOUNTING POLICIES - continued

 (d) Impairment of long-lived assets

 Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.